Real-Time Dam Levels

 Water Level Analysis

 The storage situation at Kelly's Offstream Storage remains highly stable.
-With a current fill rate of 76.5%, the reservoir contains 1 GL.
-The local water grid benefits significantly from this stable storage level.
+With a current fill rate of 83.9%, the reservoir contains 1 GL.
+This volume provides a solid foundation for both urban and agricultural demands across Queensland.

 Catchment & Hydrological Impact